0xd33pth0ught/file-deviation-detector/README.md

-# File Integrity Checker
+# File Deviation Detector

 - Developer: 0xd33pth0ught
 - Init Date: 03 February 2025
-- Version: 1.3
+- Version: 2.0

-A simple Python script to compute hash values for files and optionally output the results to a CSV file.
-This tool is useful for verifying file integrity in digital forensic investigations and routine system audits.
+The File Deviation Detector v2.0 is a forensic tool designed to compute cryptographic hashes (SHA256 and MD5) for files and compare them against a provided baseline CSV file.
+It is useful for detecting unauthorized changes, anomalies, or file deviations in a single file, multiple files, or entire directories (using glob patterns).
+This tool is especially beneficial for forensic investigations where verifying the integrity of system or application files is critical.

 ## Table of Contents